FrontMen/fm-hours/README.md

 yarn install
 ```

 Create a `.env` based on `.env.defaults`.
-You can reach one of the team members for the credentials, or, if you have access to Vercel, get it from there.
+You can reach one of the team members for the credentials, or, if you have access to Vercel, get it from there with the following command: `vercel env pull`.

 > 💡 Be sure you're using development keys.

 ### Development

-Since this project uses Vercel's lambda functions (via `/api`), instead of using the traditional `yarn dev`, you'll need to use `Vercel CLI`.
+Since this project uses Vercel's serverless (lambda) functions (via `/api`), instead of using the traditional `yarn dev`, you'll need to use `Vercel CLI`.

 After doing login, run: